 In all honesty, this wouldn’t be surprising considering that Square’s Creative Business Unit 3 is at the helm – the powerhouse behind both Final Fantasy XI and XIV, and all of XIV’s subsequent updates – which make up some of the most widely acclaimed output in the company’s recent history.
 And while Final Fantasy 16 is definitely not an MMO, it is being produced in XIV’s engine, which means that there’s no need to create a new engine from scratch.

-All of these factors together, alongside Yoshida’s confirmation that there will be more info in 2021, could mean that this year’s update will include a launch date.
-And if that update is happening soon, it’d be reasonable to say that this entry will see a late 2021 to early 2022 release.
+All of these factors together, alongside Yoshida’s confirmation that there will be more info in 2022, could mean that this year’s update will include a launch date.
+And if that update is happening soon, it’d be reasonable to say that this entry will see an early 2022 release.

 That said, we’ve all learned that it’s dangerous to get too hyped for Square Enix games, so let’s try and keep our heads screwed on straight.
 When it comes, it comes.